formbricks/store/apps/docs/docs/core-concepts/ai-enrichment.md

 # AI Enrichment

 Turn raw text feedback into actionable insights automatically.
-Store uses OpenAI to extract sentiment, emotion, and topics from every text response—no manual tagging required.
+Hub uses OpenAI to extract sentiment, emotion, and topics from every text response—no manual tagging required.

 ## What You Can Do